acoyfellow/ditto/packages/ditto-ai/README.md

 Edge-native LLM orchestration for Cloudflare Workers.

 - Run multiple Cloudflare AI models in parallel at the edge.
+- Durable Object orchestration for extreme durability and idempotency.
+- Effect.all with unbounded concurrency for true parallelism.
 - Merge their outputs with intelligent consensus.
-- Return merged string + individual responses + structured analysis.
+- Return merged string + individual responses + structured analysis + timings.
-- Powered by Workers and Durable Objects.
-- **Scales to unlimited concurrency** via Worker Loaders or Containers.
+- **Unlimited concurrency** – scale to 100+ concurrent models per request.

 ## Install